Read Why do business professionals choose ready-to-use KPIs? to find out the answers to these questions:

 Management of these organizations move almost through a similar set of difficulties as is faced by other organizations.
 This makes it mandatory to employ a performance tracking device to be brought into picture.
 BSC (Balanced Scorecard) has frequently been used for taking these 'measurable' ambitions ahead.
 One can utilize this tool by putting together the indicators that 'matter'.
 By making sure that values remain within the range prescribed, managers can be assured of moving on a calculative and statistical route.
 This further simplifies the job of making decisions and conclusions.
 Also, dispersion of information takes an altogether 'new' and 'better' meaning post the implementation of this management instrument.

+This is the actual scorecard with Non-Profit Indicators and performance indicators.
 The performance indicators include: financial perspective, % increase in cash flows, % decrease in cost per service offered, % increase in contributions made, average gift amount, customer perspective, collection rates, average collection time, % increase in number of clients serviced per hour, % decrease in number of customer complaints, process perspective, % increase in productivity, % decrease in average time to process to grant application, average time to receive planned gift, % decrease in delivery delays, learning and growth perspective, employee turnover, number of training sessions, % decrease in absenteeism rate, certification levels.

 How is this book different from 796 other book titles about KPIs on Amazon?

 "Before writing a single line, I formulated some guiding principles, one of them was: "If our clients ask, "How can I find a good KPI for..." - I want this book to provide a perfect answer."